Bloc/jottly-checkpoints/16-Styling-Pricing-Tiers.md

 ![](http://cl.ly/WHKa/14-pricing.png)

-In this checkpoint, we will style the pricing section.
-We'll focus on getting the text adjusted just right to display nicely, and get our boxes looking similar to each other, with some minor adjustments to our box in the center.
+In this checkpoint we'll style the pricing section.
+We'll add some cool text formatting and make the Small Business plan stand out as the recommended tier.

 ### Base styles

-Before we tackle the price boxes, we need to set up the section itself.
-We want to change the background to blue, but in order for the content to appear nicely, we also need to add some padding.

-While we're at it, we'll have to adjust the color of the header and paragraph text, since it will be too dark to render on here.
+Before we update the price divs, we need to modify the pricing section.
+We want to change the background to blue, but in order for the content to appear nicely, we also need to add padding.
+While we're at it, we'll adjust the color of the header and paragraph text:

 ```css(stylesheets/base.css)
 +/* Pricing */